wiskenwhited/wiskenwhited/README.md

-## 👋 Hello, I’m Andrey
+## 👋 Hello, I’m Gevorg

-## 👀 I’m an expert full stack developer in Javascript/Typescript Web applications development.
+## 👀 I’m an expert full stack developer in Web/Mobile applications development.

 ## I'm a Senior Full Stack Web Developer and a Learner!